OpenNebula/addon-drbdmanage/README.md

 ```
 #### Deploying to a List of Nodes

-Using the DRBD_DEPLOYMENT_NODES allows you to select a group of nodes that
+Using DRBD_DEPLOYMENT_NODES allows you to select a group of nodes that
 resources will always be assigned to.
 In the following example, new resources
 will always be assigned to the nodes alice and charlie.
 Please note that the
 bridge list still contains all of the storage nodes in the DRBD Manage cluster.